Qabbout/Qabbout/README.md

 #### BIO

 - 👨‍💻 22.
-- 👨‍🎓 BS degree with distinction in Computer Science, starting an MS degree in Computer Science soon.
+- 👨‍🎓 BS degree with distinction in Computer Science.
 - 🎱 I develope native Android, iOS and cross platform applications.
 - 🌱 Learning all about mobile development.
 - 😄 Fun Facts: